Severson-Group/eMach-matlab/README.md

 %   MN_D_CREATEBOUNDARYCONDITION.

 ```
+**Indentation / Horizontal white spaces:**
+Indentation consistent with MATLAB style guidelines should be followed to ensure that the documentation is rendered just like the documentation of MATLAB built-in functions.

-Notice the indentation in the above screenshot.
-This is consistent with Matlab style.
+The indentation in the example code block above is consistent with MATLAB's style.
 Specifically, the following are to be noted
 - On the first line, the function name `MN_D_MAKEMOTIONCOMPONENT` has no indentation.
-However, there is a tab space between the function name and the one line description.
+However, there are three spaces between the function name and the one line description.
-- In all other lines, the text is a tab away from `%`.
+- In all other lines, the text is three spaces away from `%`.
-- Follow the MATLAB editor guidelines on maximum line length
+- Follow the MATLAB editor guidelines on maximum line length.

 If formatted as above, typing `help mn_d_makeMotionComponent` in the Matlab command window, and hitting enter key gives the following output